 I just had to share one special family tradition (submitted by Lyndsay) with you before ending this post!
 Her family’s New Year’s Eve tradition began back in 1948.
 Lyndsay’s grandma was a singer in a big band, so she’d always had exciting New Year’s Eve celebrations.
 Then she met and married Lyndsay’s grandpa and had 3 babies in 3 years.
 After that, she needed to be able to have celebrations at home instead.
 For that reason, she began baking a cake and decorating it to look like a clock.
 She baked a penny into the cake.
 At midnight, they cut the cake, and whoever got the penny was supposed to have good luck all year.

-So if your family doesn’t have any special traditions for New Year’s Eve or New Year’s Day, please feel free to borrow some ideas here!
-Traditions give children a sense of belonging and help them know what to expect in different seasons.
-They help build bonds between family members, and they’re just plain fun!
+If your family doesn’t have any special traditions for New Year’s Eve or New Year’s Day, please feel free to borrow some ideas here!
 We would love to hear about your family’s New Year’s Eve or New Year’s Day traditions in the comments below.